vicenteherrera/kubernetes_tutorial/docs/01_prerequisites.md

 ### Configure Azure CLI

 Use `az login` to log into your Azure account.
 A new browser window will open where you can finish the login procedure before returning to the terminal.
-If using a remote terminal or an environment without a browser, an special code and URL will be shown to open in another computer's browser to finish the login procedure.
+If using a remote terminal or an environment without a browser, a special code and URL will be shown to open in another computer's browser to finish the login procedure.

 ```console
 $ az login